CDLUC3/mrt-doc/next_steps.md

     - Alter/repair owner, collection for object
     - Alter/repair mime type for object
     - Augment mime type with more specific information
-  - Ensure that Inventory Endpoints can support a simplified "collection creation" without Admin objects
   - Later/Misc
     - Configure new 4byte character Wasabi node (as an alternate secondary node for new collections)
     - Eliminate DUA code
 - Mark
   - In progress
-    - ZK Estimate Task
     - Move profiles from file system to S3
   - New Manifest Type
   - Nuxeo refactor and cleanup
   - Re-refactoring of Collection Creation (for Mig in Jul 2026)